Gemmawv/northcoders-news-api/README.md

 This repo contains all the back-end code for this project.
 The code for the front-end can be viewed here: https://github.com/Gemmawv/northcoders-news

 # Installation

 1. Make sure you have node installed.
 ``` javascript
 node -v
 ```
 This command will tell you the version of node you have, if you have it installed already.
-If you do not have node installed, follow the installation instructions found here https://nodejs.org/en/download/package-manager/.
+If you do not have node installed, follow the installation instructions found here: https://nodejs.org/en/download/package-manager/.

 2. Make sure you have npm installed
 ``` javascript
 npm -v
 ```
 This command will tell you the version of npm you have, if you have it installed already.
-If you do not have npm installed, first make sure you have node installed (as described above), then run
+If you do not have npm installed, first make sure you have node installed (as described above), then run:
 ``` javascript
 npm install npm
 ```